Philadelphia Workers’ Compensation Lawyers

 - If you choose to appeal the judge’s decision, you can present your case to the Workers’ Compensation Appeal Board.
 Further appeals will go to the Commonwealth Court followed by the Pennsylvania Supreme Court.

-- Any settlement agreement that would require you to release the employer/carrier from further claims must be approved by a Workers’ Compensation Judge.
+- A Workers’ Compensation Judge must approve any settlement agreement that would require you to release the employer/carrier from further claims.
 The judge will hold a hearing to make sure that you fully understand the terms of the agreement.

 Philadelphia Workers’ Compensation Lawyers at Galfand Berger Obtain Favorable Outcomes for Injured Workers in Pennsylvania and New Jersey